 The Old Farm-Neilwood Creek runs along the southern portion of this area and separates it from the adjacent Luxmanor residential neighborhood.
 The creek exists within a 100foot easement that contains approximately 14 acres of existing forested area and defines the southern edge of this area.
 The western edge of this area is defined by another large wooded area that was required by the setback requirement in the prior I-3 Zone.
-This Plan recommends the retention of the southern and western forested areas to contribute to the Plan's environmental and tree canopy goals, and to maintain a transitional area to the existing Luxmanor residential community.
+This Plan recommends the retention of the southern and western forested areas to contribute to the Plan's environmental and tree canopy goals, and to establish a wooded buffer and facilitate a compatible relationship with the existing

+Luxmanor residential community.